What Is Gnosticism? // 01

 Jungian Analysis

-Secular Gnosticism -- taking on a political character, dealing mainly with material powers and principalities
+Secular Gnosticism -- taking on a political character, dealing mainly with material powers

 Prometheanism